adobe/htl-spec/SPECIFICATION.md

 #### 2.2.6.
 List
 **`data-sly-list`:**
-* Iterates over the content of each item in the attribute value.
+* Iterates over the content of each item in the attribute value, allowing to control the iteration through the following options:
+  * `begin` - iteration begins at the item located at the specified index; first item of the collection has index 0
+  * `step`  - iteration will only process every step items of the collection, starting with the first one
+  * `end`   - iteration ends at the item located at the specified index (inclusive)
-* **Element:** shown only if the number of items from the attribute value is greater than 0, or if the attribute value is a string or number.
+* **Element:** shown only if the number of items from the attribute value is greater than 0, or if the attribute value is a string or number;
+  when the `begin` value is used the element will be shown only if the `begin` value is smaller than the collection's size.
 * **Content of element:** repeated as many times as there are items in the attribute value.
 * **Attribute value:** optional; the item to iterate over; if omitted the content will not be shown.
 * **Attribute identifier:** optional; customised identifier name to access the item within the list element.